yalue/PeriodicTaskReleaser/README.md

 The behavior of multiple benchmarks running together can be tested by running the `Benchmark/run_benchmarks.rb` ruby script.
-To run a collection of benchmarks simultaneously, just add calls to the `run_scenario(..)` function at the bottom of the script.
+To run a collection of benchmarks simultaneously, just add calls to the `run_scenario(..)` function at the bottom of the script and run `ruby run_benchmarks.rb`.
+This requires ruby to be installed, but a recent version shouldn't be necessary.

 When benchmarks have finished running, output files will be generated in the `Benchmark/results/` directory.
 This will contain subdirectories indicating the